johnwinans/rvalp/README.md

 Pull requests are welcome.

+I will commit PDFs of useful versions into the /releases directory for those that don't care to compile their own copies.

 I developed this using LaTeX via texlive.
 LaTeX is very portable, you should be able to tinker with it on most any platform.